devslopes/blockchat/README.md

  14. Create two more droplets on Digital Ocean OR figure out how to work with Docker, or Docker Swarm (it isn't overly easy - but can save you money) so you can have 3 containers in the same droplet.
 Clone repos on those machines and add the associated private keys in the `priv_validator.json` files

  15. Once at least 2/3 of the validators listed in `genesis.json` are online your blockchain validator nodes will start writing blocks (and logging output)

+## Problem Solving

+There are a handful of things that could go wrong.
+Here are a few to account for:

+1. Don't screw up your private keys and genesis.json - each validator must have a unique private key, and then must provide the public key and that key must be in the genesis.json - if you accidentally put two of the same public key in the genesis or if a key exists in genesis that is not in a private key on the server things wont work
+2. If you ever change ANYTHING in genesis.json the app can break.
+If changes need to be made to genesis.json after your validators are live, just make sure that your validators update the source code asap.
+3. Try not to use GCI to connect to a blockchain - they change often.
+If connecting as a light client insert the peers and the genesis instead
+4. It's best to test with ONE validator first, then add more - that way you can solve problems along the way.
+5. When developing, do so with `devMode: true` so it deletes the blockchain data each run - otherwise you'll have bugs while making so many changes to the blockchain

 ## Creating a Chat Client